-The duties of the Chair will be to call regular meetings, conduct meetings, serve as the official liaison with the Office of Student Affairs, and provide leadership to the Council.
+The duties of the Chair will be to call regular meetings, conduct meetings, serve as the official liaison with the Office of Student Conduct and Community Engagement, and provide leadership to the Council.

-- a) The Chair shall be selected from the faculty members of the Honor Council, and the Vice-Chair shall be selected from the student members of the Honor Council. - b) Chair will present all cases to the Honor Council; - c) Upon receiving notice from the student requesting a hearing by the Honor Council, the chair shall call a hearing within ten (10) university business days; - d) Should the Chair be unable to meet his/her obligations, the Vice-Chair will perform the duties of the Chair. - e) In the absences of the Chair and Vice-Chair, the Chair will designate a Chair Pro-temp.
+- a) The Chair shall be selected from the faculty members of the Honor Council, and the Vice-Chair shall be selected from the student members of the Honor Council. - b) The Chair will present all cases to the Honor Council; - c) Upon receiving notice from the student requesting a hearing by the Honor Council, the Chair shall call a hearing within ten (10) university business days; - d) Should the Chair be unable to meet his/her obligations, the Vice-Chair will perform the duties of the Chair - e) In the absences of the Chair and Vice-Chair, the Chair will designate a Chair Pro-temp.

-The Role of the Office of Student Affairs
+The Role of the Office of Student Conduct and Community Engagement

-In coordination with the Honor Council, the Office of Student Affairs will confer with the chair of the Honor Council to assess current Academic cases involving students and will serve as the facilitator and investigator of information.
-The Office of Student Affairs will be responsible for the following:
+In coordination with the Honor Council, the Office of Student Conduct and Community Engagement will confer with the Chair of the Honor Council to assess current academic cases involving students and will serve as the facilitator and investigator of information.
+The Office of Student Conduct and Community Engagement will be responsible for the following:

-a) Will gather information based on submission of the Sanction Letter, and supporting documents submitted by the faculty member.

-- b) Will administer a Judicial Hold on the student file while the case is adjudicated and sanctions are imposed. - c) Will serve the role of record keeper for all Honor Council meetings. - d) Will notify the student of the outcome of the Honor Council meeting. - e) Will include the faculty member, department/division chair, dean, and provost as recipients of both the initial letter to the accused student violator and the final outcome notification letter.
+- a) Gather information based on submission of the sanction letter, and supporting documents submitted by the faculty member. - b) Administer a judicial hold on the student file while the case is adjudicated and sanctions are imposed. - c) Serve the role of record keeper and case management for all Honor Council meetings. - d) Notify the student of the outcome of the Honor Council meeting. - e) Include the faculty member, department/division Chair, Dean, and Provost as recipients of both the initial letter to the alleged student respondent and the final outcome notification letter.

-If the student fails to respond to the letter, the student waives his/her right to a hearing by the Honor Council, and the Office of Student Affairs will retain the case for record.
+If the student fails to respond to the letter, the student waives his/her right to a hearing by the Honor Council, and the Office of Student Conduct and Community Engagement will retain the case for record.
+Student appeals of original allegation of academic misconduct must be submitted in writing within 10 University business days to the Office of Student Conduct and Community Engagement for Honor Council review.
 Sanctions imposed are final; there are no appeals.
-Student appeals to original sanction(s) must be submitted in writing within ten (10) University business days to the Office of Student Affairs.

-FACULTY REPORTING OF HONOR CODE VIOLATIONS
+FACULTY, ADMINISTRATORS AND STAFF REPORTING OF HONOR CODE VIOLATIONS